Learning the Crystal Structure Genome for Property Classification: Methodology

-This crystalline material representation is in the form of point cloud---an unordered set of points distributed in high-dimensional space.
-Since the orientation of the reciprocal lattice basis is arbitrary, and the set of points do not follow a specific order, i.e., unlike pixels in an image, swapping the order of two points should not have any impact on material properties, our model should be invariant under both 3D rotation and permutation operations on the input points.
+This 3D crystalline material representation is in the form of point cloud---an unordered set of points distributed in high-dimensional space.
+Since the orientation of the reciprocal lattice basis is arbitrary, and the set of points do not follow a specific order, rotating the point coordinates or swapping the order of two points should not have any impact on material properties.
+This behavior is different from pixels in an image.
+Therefore, our model should be invariant under both 3D rotation and permutation operations on the input points.
 In order to enforce the rotation and permutation invariance of our model, we apply random 3D rotation and random shuffling of the point sequence of each material before feeding them to the model.
+These data-augmentation transformations are performed on-the-fly (i.e., in-memory operation after loading the original features) instead of being precomputed and stored on hard drive.
 Specifically, we use 3 randomly and independently generated Euler angles within the range $[-\frac{1}{4}\pi, \frac{1}{4}\pi]$ for the crystal system classification task, while we use $[-\pi, \pi]$ for all physical property classification tasks.
 The justification for selecting different ranges of the Euler angles is explained later (\emph{vide infra}).
-To make the classification tasks more challenging, we not only apply the aforementioned data augmentation to the training set, but also to the validation and test sets to demonstrate the robustness of the model.
 Therefore, the model never sees the same representation of a material twice, yielding an effectively infinitely sized dataset.
+In addition, we show later that the performance of the model for property classifications on the test dataset is independent of the random 3D rotations and point permutations.

-We split the dataset into training, validation, and test sets, with ratios of 0.70, 0.15, and 0.15, respectively.
-The validation set is used to select the optimal combination of hyper-parameters.
+We split the dataset into training, validation, and test sets, with ratios of 70\%, 15\%, and 15\%, respectively.
+The validation set is used to select the optimal model hyperparameters.
 We report the model performance on the test set containing materials that the model has never seen.
-Since our goal is to understand materials physics using a DNN as an information extractor, we train each model on 3 randomly and independently generated training-validation-test datasets, and report the mean value performance metric on the test set to reduce variance.
+Since our goal is to understand materials physics using a machine learning model as an information extractor (rather than achieving the best predictive performance), we train each model on 3 randomly and independently generated training-validation-test datasets, and report the mean values of performance metric (and their standard deviations) on the test set to reduce the variance of results.